 Representative Legal Matters

-Acting for the Defendant, a large interdealer broker, in a complex Financial List case Involving allegations of dishonest assistance in a Missing Trader Intra-Community VAT carousel fraud on the carbon credit trading market, with a 10 week trial listed to begin in March 2020.
+- Acting for the Defendant, one of the world’s largest interdealer brokers, in complex Financial List proceedings involving allegations of dishonest assistance in a Missing Trader Intra-Community VAT carousel fraud on the carbon credit trading market.

-Acting for the receiver of a large insolvent Thai bank to enforce Thai judgments against the English assets of former members of the bank's senior management, who are currently serving prison sentences in Thailand for embezzlement of the bank's funds.
-Procedurally complex proceedings involving litigant in person defendants imprisoned abroad and the appointment of a representative for the foreign estate of a deceased defendant.
+- Acting for the receiver of a large insolvent Thai bank to enforce Thai judgments against the English assets of former members of the bank's senior management, who are currently serving prison sentences in Thailand for embezzlement of the bank's funds.

 International Commercial Arbitration

-Acting for the defendant, a Chinese state owned manufacturer of electronic consumer goods, in an arbitration seated in Paris under the ICC Rules worth almost USD 100 million brought by its former Egyptian distributor.
-The case involves a complex factual matrix, expert quantum evidence, and detailed issues of Egyptian law.
+- Acting for the Respondents, two Chinese state-owned manufacturers of electronic consumer goods, in an arbitration seated in Paris under the ICC Rules worth almost USD 100 million brought by its former Egyptian distributor.

-Acting for an oil major, the Operator of a gas processing facility, in successful ad hoc arbitral proceedings worth around GBP 60 million against another oil major in a dispute over the specification and processing of gas extracted from the North Sea.
-The arbitration was conducted on an expedited basis and was concluded in six weeks from the execution of the arbitration agreement to the rendering of an Award in the client’s favour.
+- Acting for an international oil major, the Operator of a gas processing facility, in successful multi-million pound ad hoc arbitral proceedings against another oil major in a dispute over the specification and processing of gas extracted from the North Sea.
+Arbitration conducted on an expedited basis and concluded within six weeks from execution of the arbitration agreement to the rendering of an Award.

-Acting for an offshore subsidiary of a Russian bank in LCIA proceedings against a joint venture partner.
-The dispute related to the conduct and performance of a joint venture company in commercial real estate investment and development activities in Moscow.
-Case settled shortly after written submissions.
+- Acting for an offshore subsidiary of a Russian bank in LCIA proceedings against a joint venture partner relating to the conduct and performance of a joint venture company in commercial real estate investment and development activities in Moscow.

 Professional Associations and Memberships